Lukas-Netz/se-rwth.github.io/_pages/research/Enterprise-Information-Systems.md

 {% include trennlinie.html %}

 ## Key Statements
-1. Model-based, generative development of cloud-based systems helps to reduce development time, increase flexibility and adaptivity.
+1. Model-based, generative development of enterprise information systems helps to reduce development time, increase flexibility and adaptivity.
-2. Models can be used for architecture as well as domain and data modeling.
+2. Models can be used for domain and data modeling.
-3. For connecting the Cloud with Cyber-Physical Systems it is especially interesting to use configurable model-based technology.
+3. Generative approaches for enterprise information systems help to cope with new challenges such as privacy regulations.

 {% include trennlinie.html %}